tompassarelli/fennec-ui/README.md

 ![Demo Screenshot](demo-security.png)

-When the UI is not hidden we still show this warning, you can easily disable this if you wish in the userChrome.css, the author likes it warnings loud.
+When the UI is not hidden we still show this warning, you can easily disable this if you wish in the userChrome.css.
+There may be a companion extension in the future in which sites can be whitelisted.

 ![Demo Screenshot](demo-security-2.png)